WWV (radio station): WWV and Sputnik

 WWV's 20 MHz signal was used for a unique purpose in 1958: to track the disintegration of Russian satellite Sputnik 1 after the craft's onboard electronics failed.
 John D. Kraus, a professor at Ohio State University, knew that a meteor entering the upper atmosphere leaves in its wake a small amount of ionized air.
 This air reflects a stray radio signal back to Earth, strengthening the signal at the surface for a few seconds.
 This effect is known as meteor scatter.
 Kraus figured that what was left of Sputnik would exhibit the same effect, but on a larger scale.
 His prediction was correct; WWV's signal was noticeably strengthened for a duration lasting over a minute.
 The strengthening came from a direction and at a time of day that agreed with predictions of the paths of Sputnik's last orbits.
 Using this information, Kraus was able to draw up a complete timeline of Sputnik's disintegration.
 In particular, he observed that satellites do not fall as one unit; instead, the spacecraft broke up into its component parts as it moved closer to Earth.

 Broadcast format

 On top of the standard carrier frequencies, WWV carries additional information using standard double-sideband amplitude modulation.
-WWV's transmissions follow a regular pattern repeating each minute.
-They are coordinated with its sister station WWVH to limit interference between them.
+WWV's transmissions follow a regular pattern repeating each minute; the pattern is coordinated with that of its sister station WWVH to limit interference between them.
 Because they are so similar, both are described here.